Lata Mangeshkar, legendary Indian singer, dies at 92

 Associated Press

-NEW DELHI (AP) — Lata Mangeshkar, a legendary Indian singer with a prolific, groundbreaking catalog and a voice recognized by a billion people in South Asia, has died.
+NEW DELHI (AP) — Lata Mangeshkar, a legendary Indian singer with a prolific, groundbreaking catalog and a voice recognized by more than a billion people in South Asia, has died.
 She was 92.

 The iconic singer died Sunday morning of multiple organ failure at Breach Candy hospital in Mumbai, her physician, Dr. Pratit Samdani, told reporters.
 She was hospitalized on Jan.
 11 after contracting COVID-19.
 She was taken off the ventilator after her condition improved in late January but her health deteriorated on Saturday and was put back on life support.

+Modi laid a wreath next to Mangeshkar’s body, wrapped in the Indian flag, as thousands, including Bollywood stars and politicians, thronged Mumbai’s iconic Shivaji Park where she was cremated amid the chanting of vedic hymns and a special gun salute.

+India’s public broadcaster, Doordarshan, transmitted live scenes of the cremation to a grieving nation while Mangeshkar’s songs played in the background.

-India declared two days of national mourning and said Mangeshkar will be given a state funeral before being cremated in Mumbai on Sunday evening.
-The country’s flags will fly at half-staff.
+India declared two days of national mourning and lowered the country’s flags through Monday.

-“I am anguished beyond words,” Prime Minister Narendra Modi said in a tweet.
+“I am anguished beyond words,” Modi said in a tweet.
 “She leaves a void in our nation that cannot be filled.
 The coming generations will remember her as a stalwart of Indian culture, whose melodious voice had an unparalleled ability to mesmerize people.”

 Over the course of nearly eight decades, Mangeshkar was a major presence as a playback singer, singing songs that were later lip-synced by actors in India’s lavish Bollywood musicals.
 She was also fondly revered as the “Melody Queen” and “Nightingale of India.”

-Mangeshkar’s songs, always filled with emotion, were often sad and mostly dealt with unrequited love, but others involved national pride.
+Mangeshkar’s songs, always filled with emotion, were often sad and mostly dealt with unrequited love, but others involved national pride and were used to motivate Indians and the country’s defense forces during times of wars with neighboring Pakistan and China.

 Born in Maharashtra on Sept.
 28, 1929, Mangeshkar first sang at religious gatherings with her father, who was also a trained singer.
 After she moved to Mumbai, India’s film industry capital, she became a star with immensely popular appeal, enchanting audiences with her smooth but sharp voice and immortalizing Hindi music for decades to come.